 (3) LTV is calculated based on the authorized limit for revolving component and outstanding amount for the fixed component of Manulife One accounts and weighted by the total borrowing limit for each account.
-For the revolving component of Manulife One accounts, the average LTV ratio based on the authorized limits for the three month period ended September 30, 2024, and 42% compared to 53% based on the authorized limits for the three month period ended December 31, 2023.
+For the revolving component of Manulife One accounts, the average LTV ratio based on the outstanding amount and weighted by total outstanding amount for Manulife One accounts is 43% compared to 55% based on the authorized limits for the three month period ended December 31, 2024, and 42% compared to 53% based on the authorized limits for the three month period ended December 31, 2023.

-Residential mortgage loans and Manulife One (fixed4) portfolios by amortization period
+Residential mortgage loans and Manulife One (fixed2) portfolios by amortization period

-A summary of MBC's residential mortgage loans and Manulife One (fixed) by remaining amortization5 period based on the contractual terms of the mortgage agreement is presented in the quantitative section below.
+A summary of MBC's residential mortgage loans and Manulife One (fixed) by remaining amortization3 period based on the contractual terms of the mortgage agreement is presented in the quantitative section below.